Tools

 A PC technician handing a laptop back to a customer in a shop

-Quick wins
+Quick wins that increase conversions

-Best “in shop” moment:
+Best in-shop moment:

 Right after you’ve fixed their device — when trust is highest.

-Text / WhatsApp:
+Text / WhatsApp (copy/paste):

 “Hi!
 Here’s that backup link I mentioned — it’s an easy way to protect your photos and files.